Park House, Sandringham: History and description

+of Frances and John Spencer, was born there.
+On 12 January 1960, the Hon.
+John Spencer, Sarah's brother, died within ten hours of his birth at Park House.
+On 1 July 1961, their fourth child, Diana Frances Spencer (later Princess of Wales), was born there.
+Park House was her childhood home until the age of 14, when her father succeeded to the Spencer earldom and moved to Althorp House.

 In the later 20th century, the building was run as a hotel managed by the Leonard Cheshire charity.
 In 2019, the charity developed plans for a £2.3m refurbishment programme, which were deferred because of the 2020 COVID-19 pandemic.
 The charity later decided to discontinue the redevelopment and work with the Sandringham Estate to exit the lease.
-As of 2025, the house is vacant.
+As of 2026, the house is vacant.